Dahlia Aguilar: Founding Principal

 Dahlia’s teaching career began 18 years ago in early child development and early elementary programs – she taught pre-kindergarten and kindergarten in both bilingual immersion and English as a second language programs in District of Columbia public schools.
 More recently, Dahlia served as the Director of Teaching and Learning for the National Council of La Raza, where, among other things, she designed professional development for educators serving Latino student populations nationally.
 Dahlia is an alumna of Teach for America and a former New Leaders for New Schools Fellow/Principal Resident.
-She earned her B.A. in English from Georgetown University, her M.A. in secondary education from Texas A&M University and her M.S. in Educational Leadership from Trinity University.
+She earned her B.A. in English from Georgetown University, her M.A. in secondary education from Texas A&M University and her M.S. in educational leadership from Trinity University.
 Dahlia is fluent in Spanish.
-Dahlia lives in Washington, D.C., is a member of Mundo Verde's founding board, and has a child who will join Mundo Verde’s first preschool class.
+Dahlia lives in Washington, D.C., is a member of Mundo Verde's founding board, and has a child who is in this year's kindergarten class.

 As the Mundo Verde community continues in our journey to launch a great school, Dahlia shared some thoughts with us about what makes schools great --